TheHive project vs DFIR-IRIS

 Choosing a platform

 CVE Numbering Authorities (CNAs) need robust incident response platforms to handle vulnerability reports, assign CVE IDs, and coordinate responsible disclosure.
-While the exact platform used by the DIVD CNA is not publicly disclosed, we can make an informed guess based on requirements for:
+While the exact platform used by CNA’s is not publicly disclosed, we can make an informed guess based on requirements for:

 • Case management to track multiple vulnerability reports simultaneously.